GrapesJS/grapesjs/docs/modules/Traits.md

 <img :src="$withBase('/default-traits.png')">

-We can start by creating e new custom `input` component in this way:
+We can start by creating a new custom `input` component in this way:

 ```js
 editor.DomComponents.addType('input', {